 The term twice-exceptional (2e) refers to individuals who are both gifted and have a learning, emotional, behavioral, or social issue.
 They are considered twice-exceptional because they fall into the exceptional range statistically for their cognitive, academic, or creative abilities and potential, and also fall in the lower end of exceptional in their deficit area.
 This asynchrony, or uneven development, can cause extreme frustration, stress, and emotional and behavioral reactions.

 Some examples of difficulties that 2e children may experience include: a gifted child who cannot read well due to dyslexia feels stupid, experiences low self-esteem, and stops trying in school.
 A gifted child with ADHD continues to get in trouble for “not paying attention” and blurting out all the answers.
-A gifted child with Asperger’s Disorder has tremendous difficulty in social situations and therefore becomes overwhelmed and anxious in social and learning environments, limiting his involvement in enrichment programs.
+A gifted child with ASD has tremendous difficulty in social situations and therefore becomes overwhelmed and anxious in social and learning environments, limiting his involvement in enrichment programs.
 Thus, identifying a child as 2e and focusing on her strengths becomes a primary target for interventions at home and in school.